mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 Rhino.Geometry.NurbsCurve nc = crv as Rhino.Geometry.NurbsCurve;
 ```

 For the full set of the **Curve Create** methods, check the **RhinoCommon** documentation.
-Here is an example of a few of them.
+Here is an example of a few of them:

-#### Use the return value of a function
+#### Use the Return Value of a Function

 <img src="return_value_function.png" width="100%">

 Class methods return values and sometimes those are new instances of objects.
-For example the Offset method in the Curve class returns a new array of curves that is the result of the offset.
+For example, the Offset method in the Curve class returns a new array of curves that is the result of the offset.

 ```C#
 Curve[ ] offsetCurves = x.Offset( Plane.WorldXY, 1.4, 0.01, CurveOffsetCornerStyle.None );